 We all need good love and good food for survival.
 Make the one you love a big batch of this creamy classic potato salad, then thank me later.

-- Bring to a boil, then reduce to heat to medium simmer.
-Cook until the potatoes are fork tender; about 20 – 25 minutes.
+Bring to a boil, then reduce to heat to a medium simmer.
+Cook until the potatoes are fork-tender; about 20 – 25 minutes.